 - How long would your employer continue to pay you?

 - How quickly would you have to fall back on state benefits?
-And would they be enough?

 WHO ELSE WOULD YOU RELY ON?

 How much would you pay to know that your family are protected if you die or become ill?

 £10 a month, £20 a month, £50 a month, or even more?
 Perhaps that kind of peace of mind is priceless.
 And given the opportunity, wouldn’t you want to make sure that your family would be financially secure?